-Good news for good growth with Tate & Lyle warehouse set to become affordable workspace
+Good news for good growth: Tate & Lyle warehouse to become affordable workspace

 The Royal Docks Good Growth Fund has awarded its first grant of £2.8m to transform vacant Tate & Lyle Sugars warehouses and yards into a creative business and community hub and workspace: The Factory Project.